armaanxd/armaan/README.md

 ### What I'm working on

-- 🧬 Cancer subtype classification from TCGA RNA-seq data
+- 🧬 Cancer subtype classification from TCGA RNA-seq data(completed)
-- 🔬 Biomedical NER with BioBERT on clinical text
+- 🔬 Biomedical NER with BioBERT on clinical text(completed)
 - 💊 Drug-target interaction prediction with graph neural networks
 - 🏥 End-to-end clinical NLP pipeline on MIMIC-III